BlockchainCommons/Research/papers/bcr-2024-006-envelope-graph.md

 - Becuse the document is typed as a graph, the only other assertions allowed are those with `'node'` or `'edge'` predicates, which are used to define the nodes and edges of the graph.
 - The nodes in the example graph are typed `'foaf:person'`.
 - The edges in the example graph are typed `'foaf:knows'`.
-- The subject of the object of each `'node`' and `'edge'` assertion is the identifier of the node or edge being defined, itself holding a set of assertions about the node or edge.
+- The subject of the object of each `'node'` and `'edge'` assertion is the identifier of the node or edge being defined, itself holding a set of assertions about the node or edge.
 - The object of each `'edge'` assertion includes `'source'` and `'target'` assertions that specify the nodes at either end of the edge.
-- The object of each `'node`' and `'edge'` assertion is a complete Envelope that can be extracted and processed independently of the graph, for example:
+- The object of each `'node'` and `'edge'` assertion is a complete Envelope that can be extracted and processed independently of the graph, for example:

 ```envelope
 "node_john" [